About

 Featured Work

-A work of literary fiction "Bird Girls Can Fly" begins when Rebekah Hunnicutt's biggest mistake comes back to haunt her in a new podcast—"Trichophilla on Trial" focuses on her Art Star boyfriend back in Soho in the 1970's, and how she let him sever her knee length hair to exhibit as his art.
+A work of literary fiction "Bird Girl" begins when Rebekah Hunnicutt's biggest mistake comes back to haunt her in a new podcast—"Trichophilla on Trial" focuses on her Art Star boyfriend back in Soho in the 1970's, and how she let him sever her knee length hair to exhibit as his art.
 Armed with some notoriety and four decades worth of obsessive paintings Rebekah must decide if she wants to re-enter the New York Artworld on her own terms.